What causes lupus?

-Why this inflammatory response begins is not clear.
+The exact reason for this autoimmune response is not clear.
 It most likely results from a mix of inherited tendencies and things in your environment.
 These include viruses, sunlight and drug allergies.
 People with lupus may also have an impaired process for clearing old and damaged cells from the body, which causes an abnormal immune response.